sauravchaulagain/rideapp/README.md

 ## Description
 This Flutter project is a ride-sharing application designed to provide a seamless user experience for connecting drivers with passengers.
 The UI design for this app is inspired by the "Rideshare- Ride Mobile App UI kit" available on Figma, created by user @el3bd_ui.
 You can find the design [here](https://www.figma.com/community/file/1241766699896445351).

+## UI Design Inspiration:
+The user interface (UI) design for Ride Buddy is inspired by the "Rideshare- Ride Mobile App UI kit" available on Figma, created by the talented user @el3bd_ui.
+We have utilized various design elements from this UI kit to enhance the visual appeal and functionality of our application.

 ## Project Details
 - **Version**: 1.0.0+1
 - **Environment**: SDK '>=2.19.3 <3.0.0'